shantanusood/YahooFinDataAnalytics/README.md

                lt: less than
                gt: greater than

-        arg[4]: For div this is can be a floating point value as well, for growth, pe, cap, it is a number
+        arg[4]: For div this is can be a floating point value as well, for growth, pe, cash it is a number, and it is left empty for profit and ratio

 * Usage: ./script.py [quote|fin|bs|cf] [ticker]